vaclajon/unicorn-wfe/README.md

 Checkout to branch *seminar-03* or download [source code](https://github.com/vaclajon/unicorn-wfe/tree/seminar-03) to see the solution of the third seminar.
 Compare the source code of *companyHTML5.html* and *company.html* files to see the differences in tags being used.
 The rest of the source code is same as in the branch *seminar-02*

 ## Seminar 04
-Checkout to branch *seminar-03* or download [source code](https://github.com/vaclajon/unicorn-wfe/tree/seminar-04) to see the solution of the fourth seminar.
+Checkout to branch *seminar-04* or download [source code](https://github.com/vaclajon/unicorn-wfe/tree/seminar-04) to see the solution of the fourth seminar.
 [Run the project](#run-the-code) and see the result.
 Pay attention to changes in *companyHTML5.html* and *style.scss* files.
 Note that even though the file extension is *scss* the file is compiled into *css* file using SASS loader.
 It means that if you are familiarised with CSS preprocessors, you can use it while styling the application.

+## Seminar 05
+Checkout to branch *seminar-03* or download [source code](https://github.com/vaclajon/unicorn-wfe/tree/seminar-05) to see the solution of the fifth seminar.
+[Run the project](#run-the-code) and see the result.
+Pay attention to changes in *style.scss* and *print.css* files. *companyHTML5.html* page from the previous seminar has been enhanced using CSS3 attributes.
+There is also a new table, which shows the use of pseudoclasses, pseudoelements and more advanced selectors.
+The *print.css* file does nothing special.
+It only hides all menus and headers so that only main content remains.

 ## Lecture 03
 The branch contains DEMO examples of the HTML5 tags.